AtlasLocal/lifeingreenville.com/views/articles/work/inventive.md

 # Inventive

-## Craftsmanship & technical ingenuity
+## Craftsmanship & Technical Ingenuity

-You might say Greenville is a Southern anomaly: a hotbed of technical entrepreneurship and creative talent.
-If you’re looking to work on something meaningful, something unique, Greenville is the perfect place to start.
+Greenville is a Southern anomaly, a hotbed of technical entrepreneurship and creative talent.
+If you’re looking to create something meaningful, something unique, Greenville is your home.

 ### A Community of Makers